crysmar1/crysmar1/README.md

 </div>

 ##
-- 🔭 I’m currently working unemployed, just studying looking for a professional opportunity
+- 🔭 I’m currently working unemployed, just studying looking for a professional opportunity.
 - 🌱 I’m currently learning JavaScript, HTML, CSS, MySql, PHP, NodeJS and a little bit of Java.
 Studying systems analysis and development.
 - 👯 I’m looking to collaborate with projects in JS and in the languages described above.
 I have great analytical skills and love math.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with JS and clean code.
-- 💬 Ask me about ...
+- 💬 Ask me about what hasn't been said so far
-- 📫 How to reach me: ...
+- 📫 How to reach me: E-mail - crysmar1@outlook.com, linkedin or here on github
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...